korynewton/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-An event listener is a specific line of javascript code which is set too look out for any one of the many events that could happen on a page.
+An event listener is a specific line of javascript code interfacing with the DOM that is set too look out for any one of the many events that could happen on a page.

 4. Why would we convert a NodeList into an Array?